stevomatthews/Spoon-Knife/test-toc.md

 - 0: Data (payload) packet
 - 1: Control packet

+In **Data** packets, the third and fourth fields are interpreted as follows:

+- `PH_TIMESTAMP`: Usually the time when a packet was sent, although the real interpretation may vary depending on the type, and it's not important for the handshake
+- `PH_ID`: The **Destination Socket ID** to which a packet should be dispatched, although it may have the special value 0 when the packet is a connection request

-Details for Data packets will be discussed in the sections below covering **extension flags**.
+Additional details for Data packets will be discussed in the sections below covering **extension flags**.

-For Control packets these two fields are interpreted respectively as:
+For **Control** packets the first two fields are interpreted respectively as:

  - `PH_SEQNO`:
    - Bit 31: set